AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 It is not viable for the attacker to mine the attacking chain-segment in public (see \autoref{sec:dos-and-dags}), so they must mine it in private.
 Blocks mined in private will not gain reflections from honest miners on other simplex-chains, so any reflections contributing to the doublespend must be created by the attacker.
 The attacker's reflecting blocks (which reflect the attacking chain-segment) on other simplex-chains can be public, but the attacker's task is simpler and not detectable if the attacker mines reflecting blocks in private.\footnote{
-    Additionally, if reflecting chains maintain projections as headers-only chains, then it should be much harder for an attacker to mine reflections in public .
+    Additionally, if reflecting chains maintain projections as headers-only chains (i.e., construct a main chain via SPV rules), then it should be much harder for an attacker to succeed if reflections are mined in public.
 }
 There is no viable way for the attacker to prevent honest miners from reflecting the honest chain-segment, including new blocks that extend it, nor to prevent the honest chain-segment from reflecting blocks from other simplex-chains (again, see \autoref{sec:dos-and-dags}).